nloppi/PyFR/doc/src/developer_guide.rst

 :class:`~pyfr.backends.base.types.MatrixBank` have an allocated index that points to a register containing the Matrix.
-Individual matrices in :class:`~pyfr.backends.base.types.MatrixBank` can be operated by making them active when the MatrixBank essentially represents a single Matrix.
-A schematic figure below illustrates the structure of a :class:`~pyfr.backends.base.types.MatrixBank`
+Individual matrices in :class:`~pyfr.backends.base.types.MatrixBank` can be operated by making them active, when the MatrixBank essentially represents a single Matrix.
+A schematic figure below illustrates the structure and usage of a :class:`~pyfr.backends.base.types.MatrixBank`

 ..  tikz:: [scale=1.0]
   \draw[shift={(0.5,0.5)}] (0,0) grid (4,1);